-The Honors College offers courses that satisfy core curriculum requirements.
-It also offers discipline-specific upper-division courses that can be applied to majors and minors.
-Honors College junior-level seminars are interdisciplinary and creative.
-For examples, please refer to our Honors Course Listings.
+The Honors College offers courses that satisfy each of the Core Curriculum requirements.
+It also offers discipline-specific lower-division and upper-division courses that can be applied to majors and minors.

 Will Honors classes involve substantially more work or hurt my grades?

 Honors College classes promote active learning in which you participate in your learning or discovery processes and you contribute to class discussions.
 Honors classes promote original thinking, collaborative activities, and creative experiences.